 - 1:00pm: Have lunch in town, in Lisse.

-- 3:15/3:30pm: Make a reservation ahead of time for the 4:00pm-6:00pm Electric Twizy GPS tour.
-Head there between 3:15-3:30pm to ensure you have ample time for travel from where you are, and to arrive to your reservation a little early.
+- 3:15/3:30pm: Make a reservation in advance for the 4:00pm-6:00pm Electric Twizy GPS tour.
+Head there between 3:15-3:30pm to ensure you have ample time to travel from where you are, and to arrive at your reservation a little early.